wyatt8740/IBM3161-font/minecraft/README.md

-Put the directory 'ibm3161' inside your '.minecraft/resourcepacks' directory.
+Put the zipfile 'ibm3161.zip' inside your '.minecraft/resourcepacks' directory.

 In Minecraft, add the resource pack to your currently active packs.